Protect your tax refund – consult a bankruptcy attorney

 You might have read that you should spend your tax refund first.
 While generally true, you must be careful about how you spend that money.
 Do not rely on advice you read on the internet or hear from your family and friends (yes, even the ones who filed bankruptcy themselves).
 It is tempting to find a guide or a list of things to spend your tax refund on but an attorney can actually help you create a plan that is best for you.
 Your financial situation is always unique and you will be more successful if you set up a consultation with an attorney to go over all your options.
 Planning is the key to getting the benefit of your tax refund and getting out of debt!

-If you are in debt and are getting a tax refund call our office to discuss how you can use your tax refund to get out of debt.
+If you are in debt and are getting a tax refund contact our office to discuss how you can use your tax refund to get out of debt.
 Call our office 785-856-8720 to talk to one of our attorneys today or to set up a FREE appointment.